 If you bank with Vancity Credit Union you can send your donation instantly, for free.

 Simply log into your online banking, go to Transfers and then To Another Relationship, and send your donation to

 (select Community Service Package)

-Important: Please include your name and email address in the Memo field, and email us at email@example.com when you have sent your transfer so that we will know who it came from.
+Important: Please include your name and email address in the Memo field, and email us at firstname.lastname@example.org so that we will know who your donation came from.

 The first Irish to settle in Canada landed in 1536 and 'struck gold' and the island we know as Newfoundland was known as Talamh an Eise (Land of Fish).